Submissions

 • Description of ideas for incorporating research into practice (700 words)

-Q & A Companion Piece
+Q & A Section

-The purposes of the Q & A are to extend teachers' opportunities to learn from you, to clarify any confusion that may arise on the part of your article, and to respond directly to teachers' concerns and interests.
+After your manuscript has been accepted, we will provide you with a series of five questions posed by practitioners about your work.
+The purposes of the Q & A are to extend teachers' opportunities to learn from you, to clarify any confusion that may arise from your article, and to respond directly to teachers' concerns and interests.

 Unique Publication Statement